 - If you prefer a thinner consistency, add a splash of water to thin the dressing out.

-- Use 2 tablespoons of tamari for a sweeter sauce, and use 3 tablespoons of tamari for a more savory sauce.
+- Use 2 tablespoons of tamari for a sweeter sauce, or use 3 tablespoons of tamari for a more savory sauce.

 Storage

-The mustard sauce is great for meal prep!
-Store a batch in an air-tight container for about a week in the refrigerator.
+The mustard dressing is great for meal prep.
+Store a batch in an airtight container for about 5 days in the refrigerator.

 Serving suggestions

-With just a few simple ingredients this vegan mustard sauce can be whipped in about 5 minutes.
-It's very versatile and can be used as a dressing or dip.
+With just a few simple ingredients, this salad dressing can be whipped up in about 5 minutes.
+It's very versatile and can be used as a dressing for Buddha bowls or kale salads.

 - Try it on a mustard tempeh Buddha bowl, with sweet potatoes, apples, avocado, and tempeh.

-- Use it for any Buddha or grain bowl.
+- Use it for Buddha or grain bowls.

-- Add it to a salad with hearty greens.
+- Add it to a salad with hearty greens like kale.

-- Add it to roasted Brussels sprouts, cauliflower, or broccoli.
+- Serve it with roasted Brussels sprouts, cauliflower, or broccoli.

 PrintRecipe